Tattomoosa/mattotousa.dev/content/projects/8queens/index.md

 ![Graph of a run with success at iteration 29, with population size 100 and 10% mutation chance](./great_success.png)

 ![Graph of a run with success at iteration 57, with population size 100 and 20% mutation chance](./good_success.png)

+It was definitely an interesting project.
+The code was straightforward but I was surprised how long it took to find good values for the various modifiable parameters.